Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

   <p>General usage of the European ETRS89 coordinate reference system (CRS) is preferable, but is not necessarily the default CRS.
 Hence, the CRS has to be explicitly included in each request.</p>
 </div>

-The CRS can be specified for request and response individually using parameters and headers.
+The CRS can be specified for request and response individually using parameters or headers.

 The guiding principles for CRS support: